-Tropical disturbance could mean Increasing rain next week
+Tropical disturbance could mean increasing rain next week

+Impacts are also a big question right now that will become more clear as the system becomes better organized.
+Landfalling tropical systems are always capable of producing heavy rain.
+The fast forward motion of this system may mean the heavy rain isn't so prolonged.
+That will help limit the flash flood threat.
+Storm surge flooding is also a common concern with landfalling tropical systems.
+Tornadoes and destructive winds are always a threat.
+A fast-moving system can be especially favored to bring both, especially east of the center of the circulation.

+All interests in the northern Gulf Coast should stay up to date with new information through the weekend.
+Don't look at a forecast one day and think the forecast will be the same three days later.
+It can and probably will change.

-We are tracking a disturbance in the tropics that could influence our weather in the Tennessee Valley next week.
+4PM Friday Update: We are tracking a disturbance in the tropics that could influence our weather in the Tennessee Valley next week.
 We will stay mostly dry until at least Wednesday.

 Weather looks great for high school football on our Friday evening.
 Expect dry conditions with temperatures in the lower 80s around kickoff.
 We will slowly cool into the 70s by halftime.